HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 Since Android 8.0 fonts can be used as resources.
 For the previous version, you can use the Support Library 26.

-Firstly create the `font` folder under `res` folder.
+Firstly create the `font` folder under the `res` folder.
 Secondly, add your fonts there.
 Names must be lower case and with underscores.
 Like other xmls in Android.

 <img src="imgs/font-folder.png" alt="font-folder" width="350"/>